 Familiarity with nudge models is growing

 Almost 90 percent of respondents indicated that they’re familiar with nudge models, defined as scalable, personalized patient outreach strategies that incorporate facets of behavioral science.
-But copious free-text responses indicated a disconnect between health system leaders’ wish list for technology capabilities, and solutions that offer such capabilities.
+But copious free-text responses indicated a disconnect between health system leaders’ wish list for technology capabilities, and their knowledge of solutions that offer such capabilities.
 Many indicated that they would like to:

 - ”Automate outreach using predictive analytics to identify and engage patients overdue for screenings or follow-ups”